10th for research impact

 Our research staff collaborate across departments and around seven interdisciplinary themes.
-These align our academic strengths to maximise our research potential best in order to meet the grand scientific, social and environmental challenges of our time.
+These themes align our research in order to meet the biggest scientific, social and environmental challenges of our time.

-In the most recent assessment of our research quality, Times Higher Education’s ranking of the UK Research Excellence Framework (REF 2014):
+In the most recent assessment of our research quality, Times Higher Education’s ranking of the UK Research Excellence Framework (REF 2021):

-- Eight of our departments were ranked in the top five for their subject, while 12 were in the top ten for research impact.
+- Four of our departments were ranked in the top five for their subject, with a further eight in the top ten